Consoling/school_management_project/README.md

 ## Technologies Used
 Frontend: Next.js V14.2.24, Tailwind V4.0, Vanilla CSS
-Backend: Node.js, Express (Optional if your backend is separate)
+Backend: Node.js, Express
-Database: MongoDB or MySQL (depending on your choice)
+Database: PostgreSQL
-Authentication: JWT (for secure login)
+Authentication: JWT (for secure login), OAuth 2.0
 ## Tailwind CSS V4.0 Changes
 The Tailwind CSS V4.0 used in this project includes some major changes compared to previous versions.
 Please refer to the official blog post for a detailed breakdown of these changes: